JinjingZhang1208/5001-final-project/README.md

 Avoid hitting the wall or the snake's body, or the game will be over.

 Files Explanations:

-main.py - run main.py to play the game
+main.py: This file contains the main game logic and can be run to play the game.

-elements.py - class Snake, class Food located here score_manager.py - class Score, save_best_score_to_file, load_best_score_from_file located here
+elements.py: This file contains the Snake and Food classes, which are the properties of the game elements.

+score_manager.py: This file contains the Score class, which manages the player's score during the game.
+It also includes functions to save the best score to a file and load the best score from a file.
-data.txt - file used to track the best_score, dafault to 0
+The file data.txt is used to store the best score, which defaults to 0.

+test_elements.py: This file contains unit tests for the Snake and Food classes.

+test_score.py: This file contains tests for the save_best_score_to_file and load_best_score_from_file functions in the Score class.
-test_elements.py - unitest the class Snake, class Food test_score.py - test save_best_score_to_file, load_best_score_from_file functions. class Score can be checked by playing the game.
+Note that the Score class can be tested by playing the game.